Renault Clio review - MPG, CO2 and running costs

 The Clio’s engines aren’t the strongest, but running costs and emissions are still very competitive

-Although the Clio E-TECH hybrid is more expensive to buy than other fossil-fuelled versions in the range, it will no doubt produce the best economy figures and lower emissions.
-However, Renault is yet to finalise exact data for the petrol/electric model.
+Although the Clio E-TECH hybrid is more expensive to buy than other petrol versions in the range, it produces the best economy figures and lower emissions: up to 64.2mpg on the combined cycle and 99-100g/km of CO2.
+This attracts a Benefit-in-Kind tax rate for company car users of 23% for 2021/22 and 24% thereafter.

-The single diesel option, the 1.5-litre Blue dCi 85, is still cheap to run – Renault claims a combined 67.2mpg and emissions of 109g/km.
+The 1.5-litre Blue dCi 85 has now been discontinued, but Renault claimed a combined economy figure of 67.2mpg and emissions of 109g/km.
 Like all Clio engines, the diesel is fitted with a stop/start system as standard.

-The Renault Clio occupies insurance group 3 in the least powerful SCe 75 guise, but opting for the more powerful dCi 85 and TCe 100 versions brings a step up to groups 9 or 10 depending on spec.
-The most powerful TCe 130 is in insurance group 16.
+The Renault Clio occupies insurance group 3 in the least powerful SCe 65 guise, but opting for the more powerful TCe 90 versions brings a step up to groups 9 or 10 depending on spec.
+The most powerful E-TECH hybrid with 138bhp is in group 12.

-Our experts predict that the Renault Clio will retain about 39 to 45% of its value after three years and 36,000 miles at trade-in time.
-By contrast, the Ford Fiesta is expected to hold on to around 37 to 49% – a wider range that correlates to that car’s broader selection of models.
+Our experts predict that the Renault Clio will retain about 48% of its value after three years and 36,000 miles at trade-in time, although the E-TECH hybrid versions look a stronger bet on the used market, holding on to around 54% over the same period.

 In this review